bbsngg/bbsngg.github.io/_pages/about.md

   <summary>Before 2024</summary>

-  **Nov 2023**: HuatuoGPT2 released!
-Try it out on the [🌐 demo](https://www.huatuogpt.cn/#/)!
-HuatuoGPT2 employs an innovative domain adaptation method to significantly boost its medical knowledge and dialogue proficiency and showcases SOTA performance in several medical benchmarks, especially **surpassing GPT-4 in expert evaluations and the fresh medical licensing exams**.
-More info can be found in [📃 paper](https://arxiv.org/abs/2311.09774) and [🤗 HuggingFace](https://huggingface.co/FreedomIntelligence/HuatuoGPT2-34B).
+  <p><strong>Nov 2023</strong>: HuatuoGPT2 released!
+Try it out on the <a href="https://www.huatuogpt.cn/#/">🌐 demo</a>!
+HuatuoGPT2 employs an innovative domain adaptation method to significantly boost its medical knowledge and dialogue proficiency and showcases SOTA performance in several medical benchmarks, especially <strong>surpassing GPT-4 in expert evaluations and the fresh medical licensing exams</strong>.
+More info can be found in <a href="https://arxiv.org/abs/2311.09774">📃 paper</a> and <a href="https://huggingface.co/FreedomIntelligence/HuatuoGPT2-34B">🤗 HuggingFace</a>.</p>

-  **Sep 2023**: We publish AceGPT that achieved **top performance** among open-source Arabic language models in benchmark tests.
-More info can be found in [📃 paper](https://arxiv.org/abs/2309.12053) and [🤗 HuggingFace](https://huggingface.co/FreedomIntelligence/AceGPT-13B-chat).
+  <p><strong>Sep 2023</strong>: We publish AceGPT that achieved <strong>top performance</strong> among open-source Arabic language models in benchmark tests.
+More info can be found in <a href="https://arxiv.org/abs/2309.12053">📃 paper</a> and <a href="https://huggingface.co/FreedomIntelligence/AceGPT-13B-chat">🤗 HuggingFace</a>.</p>

-  **Aug 2023**: [Checkout our 📃 new paper](https://arxiv.org/abs/2308.08833) that focuses on benchmarking prevalent Medical LLMs for their medical knowledge and clinical diagnostic capabilities.
-More information can be found on the [🌐 website](https://cmedbenchmark.llmzoo.com/#home) and the [🤗 HuggingFace](https://huggingface.co/datasets/FreedomIntelligence/CMB).
+  <p><strong>Aug 2023</strong>: <a href="https://arxiv.org/abs/2308.08833">Checkout our 📃 new paper</a> that focuses on benchmarking prevalent Medical LLMs for their medical knowledge and clinical diagnostic capabilities.
+More information can be found on the <a href="https://cmedbenchmark.llmzoo.com/#home">🌐 website</a> and the <a href="https://huggingface.co/datasets/FreedomIntelligence/CMB">🤗 HuggingFace</a>.</p>

-  **Jul 2023**: Start the journey in CUHK-sz as a research assistant under the guidance of [Benyou Wang](https://scholar.google.com/citations?user=Jk4vJU8AAAAJ).
+  <p><strong>Jul 2023</strong>: Start the journey in CUHK-sz as a research assistant under the guidance of <a href="https://scholar.google.com/citations?user=Jk4vJU8AAAAJ">Benyou Wang</a>.</p>

-  **Jun 2023**: I defended my master's degree and got my master's degree in software engineering.
-Thanks to all those who have supported me.
+  <p><strong>Jun 2023</strong>: I defended my master's degree and got my master's degree in software engineering.
+Thanks to all those who have supported me.</p>

-  **Aug 2022 - Apr 2023**: Finished my internship with [Jiaxing Zhang](https://scholar.google.com/citations?user=ozXuhOUAAAAJ) on LLM SFT.
+  <p><strong>Aug 2022 - Apr 2023</strong>: Finished my internship with <a href="https://scholar.google.com/citations?user=ozXuhOUAAAAJ">Jiaxing Zhang</a> on LLM SFT.</p>

 </details>

 ## Papers
 [Google Scholar](https://scholar.google.com/citations?user=YLQ8DCsAAAAJ)